Jim-ZhenXue/ACML-2018/README.md

 09:30 - 10:10 Increasing Our Knowledge: Introducing A New Multi-Dimensional Model for Knowledge Assessment and Learning

-by Dr. Dan Bindman, chief data scientist of Yixue Education
+by Dr. Dan Bindman, chief data scientist at Yixue Education

 10:10 - 10:30 coffee break